Goliath Season 3: A Means to an End

 Amazon Studios

-There is a fleeting appearance by Tom Wyatt (Mark Duplass) in a lovely yellow blazer, in a flashback scene where we find out that Diana was responsible for introducing him to Marisol.
+There is a fleeting appearance by Tom Wyatt (Mark Duplass) sporting a flashy yellow blazer, in a flashback scene where we get insight that Diana was responsible for introducing him to Marisol.

 We also see Peter “the broker” Oakland again.
 Remember him?
-He was Wyatt’s buddy from Season 2 and was last seen packing his metal band’s Pöyzyn-branded gong into his car as he tries to make a quick getaway from what could have been a gruesome fate.
+He was Wyatt’s associate from Season 2 and was last seen packing his metal band’s Pöyzyn-branded gong into his car as he tries to make a quick getaway from what could have been his gruesome fate.

-This time round, Oakland is performing with his new band Nöt Pöyzyn at the Rising Sun Casino during McBride’s initial trippy trip.
-Still sporting his over-sized seventies’ spectacles, as soon as he spots McBride at the bar, he cuts his set short and scurries off like a weasel, although McBride is too out of it fully to recollect their past meeting, perhaps.
+These days, Oakland is performing with his new band Nöt Pöyzyn at the Rising Sun Casino during McBride’s initial trippy trip.
+Still sporting his oversized seventies’ spectacles, as soon as he spots McBride at the bar, he cuts his set short and scurries off like a weasel, although McBride is too out of it fully to recollect their past meeting, perhaps.

 There’s also a storyline re-introducing Janet (played by Lauren Tom, Ross’s girlfriend from Friends) who is McBride’s co-hostage from Season 2.
 Janet is the reason McBride visits the casino for the first time (the visit he can’t remember).
 She is also responsible for reminding McBride that they met Spencer Jackson (the corrupt official who brokered the secret water deal) at an all-night party during their casino trip.